slodge/BallControl/README.md

 - tilt
 - voice

-The current repo includes a first version of Ball Control for *Xaramin Mono for Android*. this is in draft at present - it works but is not styled yet.
-Ball Control will also soon provide *WinRT* and *Xamarin MonoTouch for iOS* version :)
+The current repo includes:

+- a first version of Ball Control for *Xaramin Mono for Android*. this is in draft at present - it works but is not styled yet.
+- a hacky version for WinRT/Metro - this is hacky because Windows Store does not allow you to access Bluetooth SPP.
+Hopefully Microsoft can help with this... we need this support :( Without it then users need to install a workaround windows service :(

+Ball Control will also soon provide a *Xamarin MonoTouch for iOS* version :)

 More will follow - especially if you join this project and help make it even more awesome.